On July 18, 2022, NorthLakes Community Clinic hosted its inaugural 100 Who Care Ashland & Bayfield Counties meeting.

 The 100 Who Care Ashland & Bayfield Counties awarded $10,000 to New Day Advocacy Center.
 The BRICK Ministries, PFLAG Washburn and New Day Advocacy Center were the top three nominated social services organizations by the 100 Who Care members.

 At the event, each organization presented for five minutes, allowing the members to learn more about their work and ask questions.
 After their talks, paper ballots were distributed, votes were counted and New Day Advocacy Center was chosen by a very slim margin.

-NorthLakes Community Clinic is launching a 100 Who Care Chapter supporting Ashland & Bayfield Counties.
-The 100 Who Care Alliances are based on the simple concept of a giving circle.
-100 members who come together; pool their dollars; decide together where to give the money, and learn about their community’s needs and resources.
+We are 100 members strong, so we are officially the 23rd 100 Who Care Alliance in the state of Wisconsin.
+The alliances are based on a simple concept of a giving circle.
+One Hundred members come together; pool their dollars; decide together where to give the money, and learn collaboratively about their community’s needs.

-Here are the details of our 100 Who Care chapter.
-We’re asking you to join us!
+Here are other details of our 100 Who Care chapter.
+We’d be delighted if you join us!

 - One hundred people or small groups commit to working together to learn about and support the non-profit organizations that are making our community better.